 • And designing tasks that elicit the skills and abilities that give evidence of competency.

 Multiple modes of evaluation integrated into student activities throughout the modules provide fuller, and fairer, assessments of student performance, compared with conventional standardized testing.

 Our solution combines authentic performance assessment with other vital student information—demographics, interests, extracurricular activities, work experience, family obligations, etc.—to produce an enriched portrait of students, who they are and what they’re capable of.
 These Real Student Portraits™ become the basis upon which we help match students with colleges that believe in them.
 They also serve as diagnostic indicators that help students and their teachers understand and respond to academic strengths and weaknesses.

-Download our FREE GUIDE while you're here!
-BetterRhetor's High Schooler's Guide to the Culture of College Academics: 8 KEY CONCEPTS will help you navigate the new landscape ahead!
+Our FREE PDF High Schooler's Guide to the Culture of College Academics: 8 KEY CONCEPTS lays out the unspoken "rules" about how to navigate the unfamiliar landscape ahead!

 ©2021 BetterRhetor Resources LLC | All Rights Reserved